cris96spa/cris96spa/README.md

 <!--- -- About ME  --------------------------------------------------------------------------------------------------------------------------------------- -->
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->

 <p align="center">My name is Cristian C. Spagnuolo.
-I'm an AI Engineer with a passion for solving complex machine learning problems and creating innovative AI solutions.
+I'm an AI Engineer passionate about solving complex machine-learning problems and creating innovative AI solutions.
 With a strong background in computer vision (CV), large language models (LLMs), and AI model deployment, I work on designing and building scalable machine learning models.
 I enjoy learning and pushing the boundaries of AI technologies, always seeking new challenges.</p>

 ### <p align="center">My Technical Skills</p>